Cardinal Secretary of State

-The secretary of state of His Holiness (Secretarius Status Sanctitatis Suae; Segretario di Stato di Sua Santità), also known as the cardinal secretary of state or the Vatican secretary of state, presides over the Secretariat of State of the Holy See, the oldest and most important dicastery of the Roman Curia.
+The Secretary of State of the Holy See, also known as the Cardinal Secretary of State, the Secretary of State of His Holiness (Secretarius Status Sanctitatis Suae; Segretario di Stato di Sua Santità) or the Vatican Secretary of State, presides over the Secretariat of State of the Holy See, the oldest and most important dicastery of the Roman Curia.
 The Secretariat of State performs all the political and diplomatic functions of the Holy See and Vatican City.
-The secretary of state is sometimes described as the prime minister of the Holy See, but the head of government of Vatican City is the President of the Governorate of Vatican City State.
+The Cardinal Secretary of State is considered the head of government of the Holy See, equivalent to a prime minister.

-Cardinal Pietro Parolin has served as secretary of state since 2013, nominated by Francis and temporarily confirmed also by Leo XIV in May 2025.
+Cardinal Pietro Parolin has served as secretary of state since 2013, nominated by Pope Francis and confirmed by Pope Leo XIV in May 2025.

 Duties

 The secretary of state is appointed by the pope, and serves as one of his principal advisors.
 As one of the senior offices in the Roman Catholic Church, the secretary is required to be a cardinal.
 If the office is vacant, a someone other than a cardinal may serve as provisional secretary of state, exercising the powers of the secretary of state until a suitable replacement is found or the pro-secretary is made a cardinal in a subsequent consistory.

 The secretary's term ends when the pope who appointed him dies or leaves office.
 During the sede vacante period, the former secretary acts as a member of a commission with the camerlengo of the Holy Roman Church and the former president of the Pontifical Commission for Vatican City State, which exercises some of the functions of the head of state of the Vatican City State until a new pope is elected.
 Once the new pope is chosen, the former secretary's role in the commission likewise expires, though he can be re-appointed as secretary of state.